Multimedia

 MM 146.
 Directing Actors for Recording.
 4 Credits.

 Explores the process of directing for camera and voice recording work within the multimedia profession.
 Focuses on industry standards and principles.
 Promotes the process for the collaboration by both performers and directors.
+Recommended: MM 235 and MM 259.
 Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 160.
 Marketing Yourself as a Multimedia Professional.
 2 Credits.

 Explores the employment and independent market for multimedia professionals, including job qualifications for various positions in small to large organizations, as well as the general business environment for multimedia production.
 Provides an overview and opportunity to apply methods and practices used in finding and obtaining employment in the multimedia industry.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
-Prerequisite/concurrent: MM 130 or instructor permission.
 Audit available.

 MM 215.
 Introduction to Stop Motion Animation.
 4 Credits.

 Introduces the concepts, techniques, materials, devices, and software of stop motion animation.
-Explores and creates stop motion animations, using clay, armatures, puppets, 3D printers, cameras, and industry-standard production and post-production software, in solo and group projects.
-Prerequisites: MM 130, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Explores and creates stop motion animations, using multiple materials, such as clay, armatures, puppets, 3D printers, cameras, and industry-standard production and post-production software, in solo and group projects.
+Prerequisites: MM 112, MM 235, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 220.
 Multimedia Design II.
 3 Credits.

 Emphasizes design concepts including layout, typography, color theory, and information architecture with the goal of creating interactive designs that balance aesthetics and function.
 Includes participation in "real-world" client focused design projects.
-Prerequisites: MM 120, MM 130 or instructor permission.
+Prerequisites: MM 120.
 Audit available.

 MM 221.
 Game Level Design.
 3 Credits.